To determine if you are self-employed or an employee, go to CRA’s employee or self-employed webpage for more information.

 What are my tax obligations as a self-employed individual?

 If you earned self-employment income from a business that you operate yourself or with a partner, you have to report that income by filing a tax return.
-When you’re self-employed and you operate your business, you must pay the following:

 Online services for business and self-employed individuals